immutant/lein-immutant/docs/deployment.md

 * `:context-path` - The context path to attach the application to.
 By default, the application will use a context based on the name of the war file, so a war file named `foo.war` will be hosted under `/foo`.
-  To override that, either set `:context-path` to the desired context, or name the war file `ROOT.war` to get the root ('/') context.
+  To override that set `:context-path` to the desired context.
+If you want the root ('/') context, you can either set `:context-path` to "/" *or* name the war file `ROOT.war`.

   This value is written to `WEB-INF/jboss-web.xml` inside the war, and a copy of the file is written to `:target-path`.